suvita-public/telerivet-rest-api-usage-example/README.md

 ## Why this exists

-This code was extracted from a production SMS reminder pipeline built for [Suvita](https://suvita.org/)'s maternal health program in India.
-The original pipeline handled the full workflow — SurveyCTO form submissions, SQLAlchemy ORM, fuzzy name matching, scheduled reminders — but the Telerivet API interaction layer was buried inside it.
+This code was extracted from a production batch job built for [Suvita](https://suvita.org/)'s maternal health SMS reminder programme in India.
+That pipeline does three main things:

+1. **Enrol caregivers into Telerivet** — eligible caregiver contacts are pulled from Suvita's database and added to Telerivet so they can start receiving SMS reminders.
+2. **Pull data back from Telerivet** — contacts, messages, delivery status, groups, and metadata are regularly fetched and stored in Suvita's database, so programme stats don't depend solely on Telerivet.
+3. **Keep the database as the source of truth** — enrolments, messages sent, delivery outcomes, and failures are all tracked from one place.
+Old contacts and messages are also cleaned up from Telerivet over time, but their history remains in the database.

-This package strips out all the domain-specific logic and keeps only the reusable Telerivet patterns: config loading, cursor iteration with retry logic, label/group ID resolution, timestamp utilities, and contact upsert.
+This package strips out all the domain-specific logic and keeps only the reusable Telerivet API patterns: config loading, cursor iteration with retry logic, label/group ID resolution, timestamp utilities, and contact upsert.
 If you're building anything on top of Telerivet in Python, this is a working reference.

 ## Installation